justdoityourself/template_db/README.md

 # template_db
-A database written Modern C++ from the ground up.
+A database written in Modern C++ from the ground up.

 ## Getting Started